-What should this couple do to to secure their future when one of them already owns a property with their sister?
+What should this couple do to secure their future when one of them already owns a property with their sister?

 Family and business can be like oil and water.
 They just don’t mix.
-Don’t get us wrong, they are times when families have strengthened their bonds through successful business ventures, but the horror stories of brothers, sisters and family units coming to blows over lost money and opportunity far outweigh the stories of success.
+Don’t get us wrong, there are times when families have strengthened their bonds through successful business ventures, but the horror stories of brothers, sisters and family units coming to blows over lost money and opportunity far outweigh the stories of success.

 And here at finder.com.au, we like nothing more than working with and empowering Australians to make smart financial decisions.
 That’s why when we hear about Australians struggling through financial hardship, we get the best in the business to help them out.

 A friend of finder.com.au, Noel Whittaker, has come on board to help us answer this lady’s question.
 Her son and his partner are stuck between the need to grow their family, capitalise on an investment property and giving a family member somewhere to live.
 Noel addresses this question and offers some advice on how to deal with family and financial sensibilities.

 Once you go into partnership with other people you are at the mercy of a wide range of potentially changing situations

 Reader Question - Kate asks: